bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

 - ID
   * The RealmJoin internal name of the package, for example *generic-videolan-vlc*.
 - DependsOn
   * The *DependsOn* option is used to indicate if a package needs another package to be installed to work properly.
 This may be the case for Office user setting packages, that require an office installation upfront.
-It is possible to hide packages, so that the client context menu only shows one installation option (see section *Package Assignment*).
+It is possible to hide packages, so that the client context menu only shows one installation option (see section *Package Assignment*), but all involved packages have to be assigned to the user group for dependencies to work.
   For a working correlation, the correct package name has to be provided.
      If there is a multiple level-dependency, RealmJoin takes this into consideration.
 Before the installation process, all dependency-related packages are sorted (also including mandatories) and installed afterwards.
-The following images show the assignment of package dependency for the chocolatey package *Omnitracker*, which will be installed with usersettings:
+The following images show the assignment of package dependency for the chocolatey package *Microsoft Office 2016 ProPlus*, which will be installed with usersettings:

      ![RJ package-dependency](./media/rj-ac-package-dependency.png)

-     The user setting package *Omnitracker with Usersettings* is assigned as usual, with the ID of the parent package *generic-omninet-omnitracker* entered as *DependsOn*.
-During the installation process in the RealmJoin client, RealmJoin understands the need of the *generic-omninet-omnitracker* package and installs the deployed version of it first.
+     The user setting package *Microsoft Office 2016 ProPlus ML UserSettings* is assigned as usual, with the ID of the parent package *generic-microsoft-office-2016-proplus* entered as *DependsOn*.
+During the installation process in the RealmJoin client, RealmJoin understands the need of the *generic-microsoft-office-2016-proplus* package and installs the deployed version of it first.

     ![RJ dependency-installation](./media/rj-install-dependent.png)
     RealmJoin takes 1:n dependenciey into account.
+It is possible to add more than one dependency using the synthax:
+     ``["package-id-1","package-id-2"]``
 - Order
   * The order number is an Int32 type figure and provides RealmJoin with a basic structure to determine the package installation sequence.
 The lower the number the higher the importance, therefore a 10 will be installed before 100.
     It has to be noted that a 0 is translated to "no sequence given" and the order number is only taken into account at the first roll out.